-This means that if a property has a hazard such as a swimming pool that is not properly supervised or safeguarded against with items such as a pool cover, railing, fence, or other adequate barriers at the time the child is injured, the property owner is liable for the child’s injuries – regardless of whether or not they were present for the incident or the child was trespassing.
+This means that if a property has a hazard such as a swimming pool that is not properly supervised or safeguarded against with items such as a pool cover, railing, fence, or other adequate barriers at the time a child is injured, the property owner can be held liable for the child’s injuries – regardless of whether or not they were present at the time of the incident and regardless of whether the child was trespassing.

 Texas Residential Swimming Pool Requirements